 - Fuerza and Juventud Guerrera.

 - Ric Flair and his two sons, David and Reid.
 David Flair had a brief run in WCW as a manager/backstage type who trained part-time at WCW's Power Plant wrestling school as more of a hobby than out of any real desire to wrestle for a living.
 As WCW quickly plunged into it's early 2000's Dork Age, he was pushed onto the card in actual matches long before he was ready to perform professionally.
 After WCW closed its doors, he had a mildly successful run in TNA and the independent circuit before retiring, and is today best remembered for his old TitanTron video.
 Younger son Reid was a highly decorated amateur wrestler in high school and college before making his professional debut in 2008.
 He's since wrestled for a handful of NWA affiliates.
-Sadly, Reid passed away on March 29, 2013 at the age of 25 from an accidental drug overdose.
+Sadly, Reid passed away on March 29, 2013 at the age of 25 from a drug overdose.

-- As of late 2012, Flair's youngest daughter Ashley is also making a go in the family business, wrestling in WWE's NXT development territory under the name Charlotte.
+- As of 2015, Flair's youngest daughter Ashley is also making a go in the family business, wrestling in WWE's NXT development territory under the name Charlotte.

 - Rey Misterio Sr. and Rey Mysterio Jr (now wrestling as Rey Mysterio), although they are uncle and nephew, rather than father and son.
 And, just to confuse matters, Rey Misterio Sr.'s son also wrestles under the same mask as El Hijo de Rey Misterio.